Article mis à jour le 5 Aug 2024

 Visit Lisbon in 3 days

-We took 3 days to visit Lisbon but we could have stayed longer!
+We took 3 days to visit Lisbon but we could have stayed longer !
 We loved all the facets of the city, which has so much to offer.
-What to do in Lisbon?
+What to do in Lisbon ?
 We will give you our must-do’s to visit Lisbon in 3 days.

 What to do in Lisbon in 3 days

-✈️ Airline tickets to Lisbon are often at very good prices.
-Find your cheap flight on Skyscanner.
+Plane tickets to Lisbon are often at very good prices.
+Find your cheap flight on Ulysse.
+And take advantage of a €15 discount on your first booking by registering with Ulysse via our link !

 Itinerary to visit Lisbon: Day 1